 Tucked neatly into the back of Snow Peak's Portland flagship and HQ, Takibi offers consumers a new way to interact with the Japanese outdoor brand

-“It’s a really intimate experience with the brand and food culture,” Sweet adds.
+“It’s a really intimate experience with the brand and food culture,” Sweet added.

 Located on Portland’s re-emerging NW 23rd Avenue, Takibi marks the arrival of not only what’s sure to be one of the city’s most sought-after dining destinations, but a pioneering approach to how outdoor brands can organically provide space for the local community while offering ample opportunity to interact with their wares.

-“We want Takibi to become the beating hub of the community—something larger than the restaurant itself,” says Snow Peak COO Matt Liddle.
+“We want Takibi to become the beating hub of the community—something larger than the restaurant itself,” said Snow Peak COO Matt Liddle.

 He noted that the restaurant is not a “sales tactic” for gear, but rather a space where Portland’s outdoor community can come together, enjoy a moment to slow down, and let those experiences with Snow Peak products naturally follow.

-“This experience is certainly a tester for some of their products,” says first-day diner Opal Dillard, sitting on a foldable Snow Peak chair on Takibi’s patio.
+“This experience is certainly a tester for some of their products,” said first-day diner Opal Dillard, sitting on a foldable Snow Peak chair on Takibi’s patio.

 With respect to conversations about “authenticity” and brands staying true to their roots, Snow Peak appears to have found a winning combination.
 With emerging chef Alex Kim and a high-powered bar team led by notable bar industry veteran Jim Meehan, Takibi is positioned not only to thrive in Portland’s ultra-competitive dining scene, but also to give patrons a chance to begin or deepen their relationship with Snow Peak through a high-caliber hospitality experience.